thwoom/zimbo-tauri-character-sheet/docs/centralized-automation.md

 **Strategy**:

 - Uses existing conflict resolution logic
-- Prefers PR changes for source files
+- **Prefers PR changes for everything** (since these are your own PRs)
-- Prefers base changes for lockfiles
+- Only uses base changes for lockfiles if explicitly configured with `prefer-base` strategy
 - Creates union merges for ignore files

 #### 4. Merge Job